Books I can recommend

 -

-Fortune's Formula by William Poundstone From illegal off track betting to the
+William Poundstone.
+From illegal off track betting to the

 guys who counted cards in Vegas to the collapse of Long Term Capital Management,